 The microorganism causing the pneumonia can enter the bloodstream, or the body's response to the infection can be excessive, resulting in decreased blood pressure that can be life threatening, a condition called sepsis.

-A doctor or nurse checks for pneumonia by listening to the chest with a stethoscope.
+A doctor checks for pneumonia by listening to the chest with a stethoscope.
 Pneumonia usually produces distinctive sounds.
-These abnormal sounds are caused by narrowing of airways or filling of the normally air-filled parts of the lungs with inflammatory cells and fluid, a process called consolidation.
-In most cases, the diagnosis of pneumonia is confirmed with a chest x-ray.
+These abnormal sounds are caused by narrowing or closing of the airways or filling of the normally air-filled parts of the lungs with inflammatory cells and fluid, a process called consolidation.
+In most cases, the diagnosis of pneumonia is confirmed with a chest x-ray but sometimes a CT scan of the chest is done.
+In mild cases doctors may decide to treat based on the symptoms and the results of the examination.

 In people who are sick enough to require hospitalization, doctors often test specimens of sputum, blood, and urine in an attempt to identify the organism causing pneumonia.
-In very sick people or those with a known problem of the immune system, doctors sometimes will obtain sputum samples by giving a vapor treatment that causes the person to cough deeply (inducing sputum production) or insert a bronchoscope (small flexible tube equipped with a camera) into the airways.
+In very sick people, in people with a known problem of the immune system, or when looking for certain unusual organisms, doctors sometimes will obtain sputum samples by giving a vapor treatment that causes the person to cough deeply (inducing sputum production) or insert a bronchoscope (a small flexible tube equipped with a camera) into the airways.
 Sputum samples obtained by inducing a cough and particularly those obtained with a bronchoscope are less likely to contain saliva and are more likely than expectorated sputum samples to allow doctors to identify the organism causing pneumonia.

-It is particularly important for doctors to identify the causative organism when people are severely ill, do not have a normal immune system, or are not responding well to treatment.
+It is particularly important for doctors to identify the organism that is causing pneumonia when people are severely ill, do not have a normal immune system, or are not responding well to treatment.
 However, despite these tests, the precise organism cannot be identified conclusively in most people who have pneumonia.

 The most effective way to prevent pneumonia is to stop smoking.

-Deep-breathing exercises and therapy to clear secretions help prevent pneumonia in people at high risk, such as those who have had chest or abdominal surgery and those who are debilitated.
+Deep-breathing exercises and therapy to remove mucus and secretions from the lungs help prevent pneumonia in people at high risk, such as those who have had chest or abdominal surgery and those who are debilitated.

-Vaccines that prevent infection by organisms that cause pneumonia are helpful.
-Sometimes when an unvaccinated person has contact with a person known to have a virus that can cause pneumonia (such as influenza, chickenpox, or respiratory syncytial virus), doctors will prescribe certain antiviral drugs to try to prevent infection and pneumonia.
+Vaccines can help prevent pneumonia.
+Sometimes when an unvaccinated person has contact with a person known to have a virus that can cause pneumonia (such as influenza), doctors will prescribe certain antiviral drugs to try to prevent infection and pneumonia.

 Vaccines are available that offer partial protection against pneumonia caused by